Open-ended questions

 Open-ended questionnaires of the right type contribute to niche success.

 Any consultation requires honesty from the client.
-But not every client is ready to talk about their problems right away.
+However, not every client will be eager to immediately discuss their issues.
 This is why open-ended questions are widely used for counseling and therapeutic purposes.

 By motivating a person to have a frank conversation, a specialist simplifies their work.
 They do not have to look for the source of problems on their own – the client will tell them why they are seeking advice.